PlumyGames/mgpp/docs/home/installation.md

     ```

 ## Dependency setup
-You can improt the repositories where Mindustry was published by `mindustryRepo()`.
+You can import the repositories where Mindustry was published by `mindustryRepo()`.

 You can use `importMindustry()` to import the Mindustry dependencies you have configured above.